swhid/specification/Chapters/5_Core_identifiers.md

 The intrinsic identifier of the snapshot is the SHA1 of the byte sequence obtained by juxtaposing

- - the ASCII string `"snapshot"` (without quotes),
+- the ASCII string `"snapshot"` (8 bytes),
 - an ASCII space,
 - the length of the previously obtained serialization as ASCII-encoded decimal digits,
 - a NULL byte,
 - and the previously obtained serialization.

 As an example, `swh:1:snp:c7c108084bc0bf3d81436bf980b46e98bd338453` is the SWHID computed from [a snapshot of the entire Darktable Git repository](https://archive.softwareheritage.org/swh:1:snp:c7c108084bc0bf3d81436bf980b46e98bd338453) as it was on 4 May 2017 on GitHub.